Update: Mega Blastoise Raids have their difficulty set too high. That brings the counter up to 72, and 8 bugs in less than four weeks.

 - Caused by removal of Mega Lopunny from event

 - Shellos, Basculin dominating spawns after previous event ends (13th March 2021)

 - Thundurus raids start late (10th March 2021)

 - Legends event spawns disappear early on (8th March 2021)

 - Rocket Balloons not spawning as expected during event (27th February 2021)

-- Catch rate for Roselia during its Community “Day” not increase when the event starts (6th February 2021)
+- Catch rate for Roselia during its Community “Day” not increased when the event starts (6th February 2021)

 - Rayquaza caught during event without advertised move Hurricane (19th January 2021)